FirelyTeam/firely-docs-firely-terminal/additional_features/FQL.rst

     > fhir query "from Patient select name.given"

-For more extensive documentation on FQL, see the link to `the Simplifier.net documentation <https://simplifier.net/docs/fql/home>`_.
+For more extensive documentation on FQL, see the link to `the Simplifier.net FQL documentation <https://simplifier.net/docs/fql/home>`_.